JoenTheWizard/6502asm/README.md

 # 6502 Assembler
-Unfinished custom 6502 assembly emulator written in C. The `6502_Improved/` directory contains the more refined version of the emulator
+Unfinished custom 6502 assembly emulator written in C. The `6502_Improved/` directory contains the more refined version of the emulator.
+It's using the SDL library for the Graphical output.

 Just learning through the process of emulation and 6502 assembly.
 The current state of the emulator is unfinished.

 ## How to use
 To use the emulator:

 `./6502asm --build <6502asm-file>`

 For the time being it will print some debugging information.
 Such as the data memory, the assembly (ROM) and disassembly and register values.